Counsel & Community

 Wednesday Nov 19, 2025

-In this episode, Sarah Green shares practical and honest insights on dating after divorce.
+In this episode, Sarah Green, Certified High-Conflict Divorce Coach and Family Law Non-Attorney Mediator, shares practical and honest insights on dating after divorce.
 From understanding why rushing into a new relationship often leads to repeated mistakes, to recognizing the importance of self-reflection and value work, Sarah helps listeners understand how to prepare for healthy, long-term relationships.
 Alongside Brett Nelson, she highlights the legal, emotional, and family considerations of dating too soon, especially when children are involved.

 What You Will Learn in This Episode: